 The plan sheets contain the information needed to build the kayak/canoe.
 Station molds, stems and construction details are full scale.
 For kayaks the recommended cockpit size is shown half scale with offsets for a full scale drawing and advice on altering the size.
 On the plans you will also find advice on how to shorten or lengthen the craft.
 Lines and construction drawings are in metric scale 1:10.

 The illustrated step-by-step building manual is in Swedish only, but it is available online in English: it covers all steps in detail and will guide first-time builders through the project.

 Plans, Jehu - 96 EUR

 A new hull configuration...

-When Jehu was designed in 1997 it was as a very fast kayak for comptetition, training and light touring, without any regards for rules and classes.
-Lately I have had a number of requests to draw a version that conforms to the Danish touring class of kayaks, that has a similar agenda, but demands a wider hull for more stability.
-Some have also asked about the American touring class and the coming european rules for kayaks used in multisport events.
+When Jehu was designed in 1997 it was as a very fast kayak for competition, training and light touring, without any regards for rules and classes.
+Lately, I have had a number of requests to draw a version that conforms to the Danish touring class of kayaks, that has a similar agenda but demands a wider hull for more stability.
+Some have also asked about the American touring class and the coming European rules for kayaks used in multisport events.

 These three rules systems, though not identical, have enough specifications in common to allow designing a version of Jehu to suit them all.
 The difference is mainly the length, but this is easily customized when building, by just altering the distance between molds.